FinEko05/DIscord.py-Base/README.md

 # Discord.py-Base
-A simple discord bot base, to load cogs.
+A simple ready to go discord bot base, to load cogs.

+You can simply start writing your own features, in the cogs folder like the cog.py example i made.